Trading Strategy with Blocks on Blueshift¶

 On the canvas, you are provided with a basic set of blocks to start.
 In the top

-to run your backtest, as well as other
+structure, you select the data-set to run your backtest, as well as other

-risk parameters - max order per day
+risk parameters - max order per day to define max number of trading orders

-allowed per day (reset each day), max quantity per order
+allowed per day (reset each day), max quantity per order to define maximum

-quantity per order and select (or not) long only
+quantity per order and select (or not) long only - which will stop your

 strategy going short on a security.
 You can also optionally set the

-and slippage
+commissions and slippage models here.

 Once these basic setup is done, you go through a 4-step process to completely define your strategies: